al1cezhan9/CLUE/README.md

 > 💡 **Note:**\
 > If you encounter errors about `openpyxl`, ensure it is installed as it is required for Excel export.

-### Optional:

-If you do not have the actual hardware, no worries!\
-Simulation mode is available via the checkbox in the GUI.

 ---